ViliLipo/MinecraftDiscordBot/docs.md

 MinecraftWrapper.serverCommand(self, name, command)
 ```

-Passses command given in parameters straight to the minecraftserver.
+Pass command given in parameters straight to the minecraftserver.
 ATTENTION the server naturally has OP-level access to the commandline.
 if "say" command is used the MinecraftWrapper.say(self, name ,message)
 method is used to insert Username to message